DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 !!! note "Data Station vs Vault as a Service"

     Clients can deposit to either a Data Station or the Vault as a Service (Vaas).
 The protocol is largely the same.
     The differences are highlighted in the text with the notes **(VaaS)** and **(Data Station)**.

 ### SWORD2 in a nutshell

 Depositing to the DANS Archive via SWORD2 is basically a two-phase process:

 1. Submitting a deposit for ingest.
-2. Tracking the state of the deposit as it goes through the ingest-flow, until it reaches PUBLISHED status.
+2. Tracking the state of the deposit as it goes through the ingest-flow, until it reaches PUBLISHED or ACCEPTED status.

 The following diagram details this a bit further.